notaryproject/notary/trustmanager/p11store/pkcs11.md

 To enable use of an HSM, the new `--keystore` and `--token` arguments must be used when generating the key.

-This key store has been tested with nShield and SoftHSM.
+This key store has been tested with nShield and (partially) SoftHSM.

+# Client-Managed Keys

 ## Device Configuration